bytePro17124/Plunder/readme.md

 * this program is still a work in progress
 	* functional : Hoard Loot, Spell Scrolls
 	* being built/not yet functional : Spellbooks, Other Tools
+* there are plenty of other ways to get this running but I won't be covering them here
+* running within a virtual machine will not use vsync correctly, and some screens may fly by at an alarming rate.
+This is to be expected in a vm but shouldn't effect core functionality

 *please notify me of any issues!*